 - i) During rainy season the impact is non-existing as a result of diversion of partial flow in the tunnel for the purpose of power generation. - ii) During the lean flow period, diversion of total flow in the tunnel will affect the aquatic life particularly the fish in the downstream stretch substantially.
-That is why a minimum flow is calculated with scientific tools sufficient to maintain the aquatic life and is mandated to be released over the weir to safeguard against the aquatic loss. - the fish life as most of the fish population travels downstream on the pool side and the pool provides sufficient space for its accommodation.
+That is why a minimum flow is calculated with scientific tools sufficient to maintain the aquatic life and is mandated to be released over the weir to safeguard against the aquatic loss. - iii) The creation of pond at the barrage has a high positive impact in resuscitating the fish life as most of the fish population travels downstream on the pool side and the pool provides sufficient space for its accommodation.
 In fact the pool becomes a fish pond during the dry weather period. - iv) Subsidiary bunding of the river / tributary / stream channel at intermediate points in the downstream stretch will further provide a boost to the sustainability of aquatic life uniformly / longitudinally.